Jolly-Pirate/pricefeed/README.md

 Edit the file `app/config.json` accordingly (see the Configuration section below), then start the app with
 ```
 npm install
-npm audit fix
 npm start
 ```

 ### Screen session example
-Start and enter a screen session: `screen -S pricefeed`
+Start and enter a screen session: `screen -S pricefeed`\

-Start the script: `npm start`
+Start the script: `npm start`\
 Detach from the screen session with `CTRL-a-d`.
-This will leave it running in the background.
+This will leave it running in the background.\

-Reattach to the session with `screen -x pricefeed` to monitor its status.
+Reattach to the session with `screen -x pricefeed` to monitor its status.\
 If you want to terminate the script press `CTRL-c`, then type `exit` to close the session.

 ---